-All first-time applicants should submit a completed application for admission and an official high school transcript or Certification of High School Equivalency (GED or HiSET).
-For information regarding classes to earn a high school equivalent certificate please contact Jefferson College's Adult Education and Literacy (AEL) program 636-481-3437.
+All applicants should complete an application for admission and submit a high school transcript or Certification of High School Equivalency (GED or HiSET) to the Office of Admissions.
+For information regarding classes to earn a Certification of High School Equivalency, please contact Jefferson College's Adult Education and Literacy (AEL) program 636-481-3437.